oVirt/ovirt-site/source/feature/lun-resize.html.md

 output : status of operation

-action : send to all hosts in Data Center a "refresh device" command.
+action : send to all hosts in Data Center a "getDeviceList" command with the epecific devices.
 If all hosts return the same size, the engine will send to SPM a "resize PV" command.
 The DB will be updated with new sizes if needed.
-Finally the engine will send to all other hosts in DC command a "refresh PV" command

 #### REST